Mario Rodríguez (footballer, born 1981): Club career

 In 2005, he joined Columbus Crew from Costa Rican side Alajuelense, and in 2006, he played for Miami FC, and with 7 goals and 4 assists he was second in scoring for the club behind Brazilian forward Romário.
 He returned to Guatemala to play for Municipal for the 2007 Clausura.

 He has been productive for Municipal.
 But despite being the top scorer on the team since joining, he hasn't always had the best relationship with Municipal fans because of his past with rivals Comunicaciones.

 In March 2009, Rodríguez almost signed with Chunnam Dragons from the Korean League, only for the deal to fail through at the second attempt.

 International career

 Rodríguez made his international debut in a January 2003 friendly match against El Salvador and has since been capped over 70 times for his country.
 He represented his country in 19 FIFA World Cup qualification matches as well as at the 2003 and 2007 CONCACAF Gold Cups.

 In 2006, Rodríguez was recalled by Guatemala national coach Hernán Darío Gómez to play against Haiti.
 He scored a goal and then was recalled for a friendly in Guatemala City against Panama.

 He made his return to the national squad for the 2014 World Cup qualifying campaign, scoring three goals in the first two matches, against Saint Vincent and the Grenadines.

+Post-career

+On 12 March 2023, Rodriguez was proclaimed a candidate for the 2023 Guatemala City mayoral election with the National Convergence Front.